whiteblock/genesis-docs/_docs/quick_start.md

 task-runners:
   - name: task_1
     script:
-      inline: curl http://localhost:4000 >> output.json
+      inline: curl http://localhost:4000 >> /path/to/volume/output.json
     volumes:
-      - name: myOutputFile # name of the volume
+      - name: myVolume # name of the volume
-        path: /path/to/output.json  # path where the volume should be located
+        path: /path/to/volume  # path where the volume should be located
   - name: task_2
     script:
-      inline: print ${output.json}
+      inline: cat /path/to/volume/output.json
+    volumes:
+      - name: myVolume # name of the volume
+        path: /path/to/volume  # path where the volume should be located
   - name: task_3
     script:
       inline: sleep 120 # pause for two minutes before moving on to the next task or process